+We have no history operating as a publicly traded partnership.
 As a publicly traded partnership, we will incur significant legal, accounting and other expenses.
 In addition, the Sarbanes-Oxley Act of 2002 and related rules subsequently implemented by the SEC and the NYSE have required changes in the corporate governance practices of publicly traded companies.
-We expect these rules and regulations to increase our legal and financial compliance costs beyond historical levels and to make activities more time-consuming and costly.
+We expect these rules and regulations to increase our legal and financial compliance costs and to make activities more time-consuming and costly.
 For example, as a result of being a publicly traded partnership, we are required to have at least three independent directors, create an audit committee and adopt policies regarding internal controls and disclosure controls and procedures, including the preparation of reports on internal controls over financial reporting.
 In addition, we will incur additional costs associated with our publicly traded partnership reporting requirements.
 We also expect these new rules and regulations to make it more difficult and more expensive for our general partner to obtain director and officer liability insurance and result in our general partner possibly having to accept reduced policy limits and coverage.
 As a result, it may be more difficult for our general partner to attract and retain qualified persons to serve on its board of directors or as executive officers.
-However, it is possible that our actual incremental costs of being a publicly traded partnership will be higher than we currently estimate.
+We have included \$3.1 million of estimated incremental costs per year associated with being a publicly traded partnership in our financial forecast included elsewhere in this prospectus.
+However, it is possible that our actual incremental costs of being a publicly traded partnership estimate.